quantsingularity/QuantumBallot/documentation/user_manual/README.md

 ### Installation

-1. Download the Chainocracy Voter App from:
+1. Download the QuantumBallot Voter App from:
    - Apple App Store (iOS)
    - Google Play Store (Android)
 2. Install the application on your device.